kapost/circuitry/README.md

 ### Publishing

 Publishing is done via the `Circuitry.publish` method.
-It accepts a topic name the represents the SNS topic along with any non-nil object, representing the data to be serialized.
+It accepts a topic name that represents the SNS topic along with any non-nil object, representing the data to be serialized.
 Whatever object is called will have its `to_json` method called for serialization.

 ```ruby